-- (2) To detect movement of fluids in vertical channels adjacent to the well bore and to determine that the confining zone is not fractured, an approved fluid movement test shall be conducted at an injection pressure at least equal to the average continuous injection pressure observed in the previous six months.
-Approved fluid movement tests include, but are not limited to tracer surveys, temperature survey logs (conducted after a 12 hour shut-in/ or at the discretion of the EPA authorized representative), noise logs, oxygen activation/water flow logs (WFL), borax pulse neutron logs (PNL), or other equivalent logs.
-Fluid movement test procedures not previously used to satisfy this requirement must be submitted 30 days in advance and are subject to prior approval by the Director or authorized EPA representative.
-Upon request, two field copies shall be provided to the EPA authorized representative immediately upon completion of the logging activities, and final copies of all logs shall be submitted to EPA accompanied by a descriptive and interpretive report.
-Fluid movement/confinement logs will be run initially upon completion of a new, existing sidetrack and/or replacement well and prior to initiation of injection at start-up.
-After acquiring this baseline data, the fluid movement/ confinement logs will be required every year while the well is active until expiration of the ten (10) year permit period.
-The test due dates may be extended up to three (3) months to accommodate constraints related to operating in the remote environment.
-At the discretion of the Director, and depending on the results of the baseline data, the frequency for demonstrating external mechanical integrity (no flow behind pipe and isolation above injection interval) and utilizing alternative diagnostic techniques, may be revised (either increase or decrease in frequency) as specified and approved by the Director or an EPA authorized representative.
-Note: The past well D-9RD fluid movement logs completed in 2014 are recognized to fulfill this annual requirement. - (3) Internal tubing inspection logs (pipe analysis logs, caliper logs, or other equivalent be run once every two (2) years while the well is active, or at the Director or an logs) shall EPA authorized representative's discretion, to monitor condition, thickness and integrity of the downhole tubing.
-Tubing liners may be taken into consideration regarding this inspection requirement.
-The test due dates may be extended up to three (3) months to accommodate constraints related to operating in the remote environment.
-Any exposed section of the injection casing will have to be logged during any scheduled workover for tubing change-out etc. Copies of the logs shall be accompanied by a descriptive and interpretive report.
-Note: This is a new requirement.
-The past well D-9RD inspections completed in 2014 are recognized to fulfill inspection requirements and establish next annual due dates.
+- (2) To detect movement of fluids in vertical channels adjacent to the well bore and to determine that the confining zone is not fractured, a temperature survey, oxygen activation/water flow log or other equivalent fluid movement/confinement logs shall be conducted at an injection pressure at least equal to the maximum continuous injection pressure observed in the previous six (6) months.
+Approved fluid movement tests include, but are not limited to tracer surveys, temperature logs, noise logs, oxygen activation/ water flow logs (WFL), borax pulse neutron logs (PNL), or other equivalent logs.
+Fluid movement tests not previously used to satisfy this requirement must be submitted 30 days in advance and are subject to prior approval by the Director or authorized representative.
+Copies of all logs shall be accompanied by a descriptive and interpretive report.
+Fluid movement/confinement logs will be run initially upon completion of the new or replacement or sidetrack well and prior to initiation of injection at start-up.
+After acquiring this baseline data, the fluid movement/confinement logs will be required every two (2) years until expiration of the ten (10) year permit period.
+At the discretion of the Director, and depending on the results of the baseline data, the frequency for demonstrating external mechanical integrity (no flow behind pipe and isolation above injection interval) and utilizing alternative diagnostic techniques, may be revised (either increase or decrease in frequency) as specified and approved by the Director or authorized representative. - (3) Tubing inspection logs (pipe analysis logs, caliper logs, or other equivalent logs) shall be run once every two years, or at the Director or authorized representative's discretion, to monitor condition, thickness, and integrity of the downhole tubing.
+Since the packer was set too shallow during the original completion of WD-02 in April 1999, the exposed section of the casing between the packer and the top of the injection interval will also have to be monitored to evaluate its condition and integrity in conjunction with tubing inspection logs, once every four (4) years or at the discretion of the Director or EPA representative.
+This frequency may be adjusted (increased or decreased) at the discretion of the Director or EPA representative, depending upon the results obtained from tubing and casing integrity and/or inspection logs.
+In the event that (1) surveillance determines casing wall losses exceed 70% of the casing wall thickness in any area of exposed casing between the bottom of the packer and the approved injection interval or (2) for other reasons, EPA or Permittee believe the casing integrity may be compromised, surveillance logs and other information shall be reviewed by EPA and Permittee to determine if additional surveillance or remedial activities are necessary.
+EPA reserves the right to have the Permittee shut in the well pending diagnostics or well repair, until successful well integrity is demonstrated.
+This enhanced surveillance requirement remains in effect until such time as the surveillance requirements are modified, or the permit condition requiring said enhanced surveillance requirement is eliminated by the Director or EPA authorized representative.
+Copies of the logs shall be accompanied by a descriptive and interpretive report.